pwwang/immunopipe/docs/preparing-input.md

 - Dot plots using [`Seurat::DotPlot()`](https://satijalab.org/seurat/reference/dotplot), and
 - Heatmaps using [`Seurat::DoHeatmap()`](https://satijalab.org/seurat/reference/doheatmap).

-!!! note
+/// Note
 The genes should exist in the RNA-seq data (i.e `features.tsv` or the `h5` file from cellranger).
+///

 See [`SeuratClusterStats`](./processes/SeuratClusterStats.md) for more details.